shapeshed/jekyll.shapeshed.com/_posts/2008-11-01-expressionengine_plugin_friendly_404_pages.md

 ---
 layout: post
 title: ExpressionEngine plugin - Friendly 404 pages
-excerpt: I've written a simple plugin for ExpressionEngine that suggests valid pages to users based on the final segement of a 404 page.
+description: I've written a simple plugin for ExpressionEngine that suggests valid pages to users based on the final segement of a 404 page.
 categories: [ExpressionEngine, PHP]
 ---
 ## Where am I?